Svennas/Tetris-TDDD78/README.md

 # Tetris-TDDD78
-A game of Tetris from the course TDDD78.
+A game of Tetris from the course TDDD78 at Linköping University.

-This to test editing README in IntelliJ.
+This project contains a version of the famous game Tetris, made from instruciton in the course TDDD78.

+This is a very basic version of the game with plenty of ways to improve.
+Might get back to it in the future.